Prague Castle Imperial Gardens and Belvedere

 The Singing Fountain

 This was not part of the original plan for the Prague Castle Imperial Gardens and was commissioned in 1562 to sit in the Giardinette (formal Italian Renaissance garden directly in front of the Belvedere).
-You can see it centre-left in the above picture.
 It’s made of bronze, weighs in at just over 5 tons and was constructed by Tomas Jaros who was the same guy that made the giant Zikmund bell for the ST Vitus Cathedral High Tower.
 The “singing” effect is as the water falls onto the bronze disc it creates something like a musical harmonic.
 It’s not quite the same as when it was first built because at the very top used to stand a double-headed black eagle (symbol of the Habsburg Empire).
 This was replaced with the cherub after independence in 1918.
 Ferdinand I died before it was installed!

 The Ball Games Hall